alex-clements/intro-to-react/README.md

 # Notes

-Create this template from scratch with :
+Create this template from scratch with:

 `npm create vite@latest my-vue-app -- --template react-ts`